cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    user@ciisb:~/tigervnc-pbs$ module add tigervnc user@ciisb:~/tigervnc-pbs$ vncviewer user@ciisb1.ceitec.muni.cz:2 # replace with VNCID of your session

 However, to maximize the benefits of VNC, you should connect to the VNC server directly from your local session.
-If your work station does not use the CIISB software modules, you can obtain vncviewer in the following way:
+If your work station does not use the CIISB software modules, you can obtain the vncviewer in the following way:

 .. code-block:: console